 - Montreal Botanical Garden

 We visited the Biodome, Insectarium and Botanical Garden during our day at Espace Pour La Vie.
 Find out what we saw at each venue and also my top tips for a visit.
-I beg you, please learn from my mistakes to make your day even better than ours (which was pretty darn good)!
+I beg you, please learn from my mistakes to make your day even better than ours which was already pretty amazing.

 The Biodome consists of 5 different ecosystems located within one large building.
 We loved how as you entered into each ecosystem you really felt like you were there walking through a place, not just an exhibit.
 The Biodome treats each area like the real ecosystem it mimics.
 For example, in the Laurentian Maple Forest area the temperature ranges and amount of daylight fluctuate throughout the day and also season to reflect those actually seen in the forest.